xmercerweiss/Modern-Digital-Calendar/docs/INSTALL.md

 # Installation Guide
+### NOTE: This project uses the outdated namespace `net.xmercerweiss` in Maven central.
+Any issues with installation likely result from this.

 This library is available through [Maven central](https://central.sonatype.com/artifact/net.xmercerweiss/mdc/overview).
 To use it in your project, simply add one of the following snippets to the configuration file of your build tool.